 - Intense itching and irritation in the vagina and vulva

-- A vaginal discharge that is odor-free, white, and thick similar to that of cottage cheese
+- A vaginal discharge that is odor-free, white, and thick.

-In some cases, the symptoms may be more severe such as mood swings and headaches as well as extensive redness and itching that can lead to a break in the skin and, in turn, a skin infection.
+In some cases, the symptoms may be more severe such as extensive redness and itching that can lead to a break in the skin and, in turn, a skin infection.
 You’d likely notice bleeding in this circumstance and would want to make sure you get it cleared up so this doesn’t get worse.

 Does a Yeast Infection Cause Bleeding or Spotting?